 Normally one would dig out soil, then add a crushed stone base to create a flagstone patio.
 Here, though, I built a landscape timber frame that was then filled with the crushed stone.
 This served two purposes: contain the patio area and eliminate the need to haul away soil etc. The timbers were lap jointed and set with lengths of rebar to provide a strong and long lasting frame.

 Crusher Fine Base

-Crusher fines are a mix of fine gravel and sand sized particles.
+Crusher fines are a mix of fine gravel and sand-sized particles.
 This material makes an excellent substrate, as it is firm and strong when compacted, and far less prone to washing out than plain coarse sand.
-This patio area is in the neighborhood of 200 sq. ft and about 2 ¼ yards were brought in to level the space.
-This material was man hauled in using a lot of 5 gallon buckets.
+For the patio area of 200 sq. ft , about 2 ¼ yards were needed to level the space.
+This material was man hauled in, with the help of many 5-gallon buckets.
 It would have been nice to use a backhoe but the fence and gate configuration did not allow this type of access.
-Aside from the great exercise it provided, laying down the gravel in multiple tamped layers provides a sound foundation.
+Aside from the great exercise it provided, laying down the gravel in multiple tamped layers ensures a sound foundation.

-Once the base was filled to a level a stone’s thickness below the timbers, the puzzle work begins.
-Here it is best to place the corners and edges and work your way inward.
-This natural flagstone varied in thickness from 1” or so up to 2” with the bulk of them at about 1 ½”.
-Minor adjustment to the base material was done on an as needed basis.
-A pry bar and small trowel was used to make these fine adjustments.
-With the field set with the largest stones smaller ones were then fitted and the whole project fine-tuned with smaller bits.
-When the entire area was leveled and filled as best as possible some additional crusher fines were added to lock everything in place.
-Rinsing the stones with the garden hose and sweeping helps lock it all together as well.
+Once the base was filled to a level a stone’s thickness below the timbers, the puzzle work began.
+This natural flagstone varied in thickness from 1” or so up to 2”.
+I set the field with the largest stones first, placing the corners and edges and working my way inward.
+The smaller ones were then fitted and the whole project fine-tuned with the littlest bits.
+Minor adjustment to the base material was done on an "as needed" basis, using a pry bar and small trowel.
+When the entire area was leveled and filled as well as possible, some additional crusher fines were added to lock everything in place.
+Rinsing the stones with the garden hose and sweeping helped lock it all together as well.